 It can be difficult to know where to start when it comes to managing our stress levels, particularly when so many aspects of life are out of our control.
 In this article, I’ll give you seven easy tips to help you cope better with daily stresses and strains.
 Incorporating these easy lifestyle tips into your day-to-day life can help relieve stress and enable you to stay calm and relaxed.

 First of all, let’s find out more about why we feel stressed.

 Work, financial struggles, interpersonal relationship issues, chronic illness and exam stress are just a few of the most common sources of stress.
-Added to these, in 2020, a whole new set of COVID-19 pandemic-specific stressors have arisen, like social isolation, loneliness, unemployment, dealing with working from home and, for the amazing parents out there, home-schooling children during lockdowns whilst also managing all of the above.
+Added to these, in 2020, a whole new set of unprecedented COVID-19 pandemic-specific stressors arose, like social isolation, loneliness, unemployment, dealing with working from home and, for the amazing parents out there, home-schooling children during lockdowns whilst also managing all of the above.
 It is no wonder that in the previous year, 74% of people have felt so stressed that they have reported being overwhelmed or unable to cope1.

 But what happens in our bodies when we are under pressure that gives us that undeniable sensation in our bodies of feeling stressed - that knot in our tummy or the butterflies in our chest?

 Let’s look what stress does to your body immediately after a stressful event and also when there is constant, or chronic, stress.

 A stressful event triggers our ‘fight or flight’ response in which our sympathetic nervous system is activated and stress hormones like noradrenaline and adrenaline are released.
 These stress hormones circulate around the body, increasing our heart rate, breathing rate and alertness, stimulating sweat production and shutting down non-essential bodily functions such as digestion.